 The more available and effectively a vessel fulfills its purpose, the more likely it will be taken “hold of” again.

 - When the milk jug is used, it does not expect to be put back on a shelf for display, remembered and admired for how it was once taken “hold of” and used.
 Instead, the milk jug goes back on the shelf, waiting for the situation in which it can be used again.
+It’s desire is to serve.
 Are we the type of believers that are still remembering the one time God used us instead of preparing ourselves for the next time we will be used?

 - Or are we the Milk Jug who has not been used for a while, and we retreat to the back of the cupboard, feeling useless, unappreciated, forgotten?
-We don’t keep ourselves clean and polished, instead, we collect dust and forget our purpose, hoping that perhaps, one day, we could be a flower vase.
+We don’t keep ourselves clean and polished anymore.
+Instead, we collect dust and forget our purpose, hoping that perhaps, one day, we could be a flower vase.
 An excellent little milk jug patiently waits, is willing to wait for the situation in which it will be used of God and does not go about offering itself up to be used as a flower vase instead.
 A milk jug knows and understands its purpose and is willing to be used.
 It is available to the Master to do what it is designed to do.
 If you are functioning as a flower vase, doing something else because you don’t think God will use you, you know it is not what God designed you for.
 You may feel useful, but it is not your purpose, and you will never feel fulfilled.

 - Perhaps you are the milk jug that has felt the wind on our face as the door closed in front of your face when you thought that God was going to use you.
 It felt good and right, and as you stepped forward, the Holy Spirit stopped it, and you could feel the wind on your face.
 If that is you, remember that a good milk jug is faithful.
 It doesn’t go off into someone else’s house or church who will use them, but instead waits on the shelf, recognising the Master of the house and preparing, waiting, being the best little vessel it can be, ready to be used by the Master when the time is right.